bytecodealliance/wasmtime/docs/langref.rst

 ========== ===========================================

-The "not-ABI-stable" conventions do not follow an external specification and may change between versions of Cretonne.
+The "not-ABI-stable" conventions do not follow an external specification and may change between versions of Cranelift.

 The "fastcall" convention is not yet implemented.